juliandresbv/email-index-n-search/README.md

 ### Running the apps

-Follow the steps below to quickly set up the apps:
+Follow the steps below to run the apps:

 1. Indexer: